-Folks either fall deeply in love with San Francisco or trip over themselves in an effort to leave it behind.
+You either fall deeply in love with San Francisco or trip over ourself in an effort to leave it behind.
 The City is a rich mix of extremes.
 For every amazing aspect that makes it unique, there is a facet that drives its residents up the wall.
-These images are a journal of my day to day experience in my adopted city.
+These images are a journal of my experiences in my adopted city.

-A few pros and cons of living in SF, feel free to add your own:
+A few pros and cons of living in SF:

 Too much protests, homelessness and anarchy

 Incredibly pro-dog, amazing views, proximity to Napa & Tahoe

 Muni is slow, it's cold during summer, the hills can be intense

 The San Francisco School Alliance champions public schools in San Francisco, working community-wide to generate innovation, funding and strategic engagement that empowers students for success.

 This assignment consisted of still photographs showcasing San Francisco neighborhoods and local landmarks seen daily by students on their way to school.

 Hannah Sowd Skincare & Massage specializes in skin care treatments and therapeutic body work through a holistic approach which is centered around preventative maintenance.

 This project consisted of informal headshots of Hannah, for blogs, interviews, online branding and marketing.